Sarah Key, author of The Back Sufferers' Bible, explains lumbarisation and sacralisation, what they are, and how best to treat them

 The Treatment Options for Sacralisation and Lumbarisation

 My solution is to get both types of congenital anomalies moving again– the semi-fused and the semi-free.
 Attempting to get movement into a radiologically fixed joint always strikes my fellow medical practitioners as bizarre (if not mad), but treatment is usually short-term and highly rewarding for the patient.
-All the usual appeasing, self-mobilisation and strengthen exercises described in exercises for back pain can be put into action here.
+All the usual appeasing, self-mobilisation and strengthening exercises described in exercises for back pain can be put into action here.

 With sacralisation and lumbarisation there is a vast variety in the shape of the different pieces of anomalous bone and also where that bone is making a pseudarthrosis (false joint).
 With unilateral transverse sacralisation for example, instead of the transverse process being a fine lateral sprig it can be a huge bony mass, rather like an elephant's ear, that articulates with both the ilium and the top of the sacrum.